rtulke/AirJack/README_connect.md

 **Connection fails repeatedly:**
 - Check if network is in range: `sudo ./connect.py --scan`
+- If scan shows no BSSID/SSID on macOS, ensure Location Services for your terminal are enabled
 - Remove saved credentials: `sudo security delete-generic-password -l "SSID"`
 - Try manual connection with password